shivanip14/Deep-Learning/src/lab1/model_card_exp_13.md

 ### Model type
 The architecture has 3 sequential blocks of conv-conv-batchnorm-maxpool, followed by 2 dense layers, and a 60% dropout layer in between.
 In the end it uses Adam optimiser and categorical cross-entropy for measuring loss.

 The model is fairly simple, as in there are no skip connections or residual blocks.
+There are 291,645 total parameters, out of which 291,197 are trainable.
+It took roughly ~56m to train on a Tesla v100.

 ### License
 The code is licensed under BSD 3-Clause License that requires adding the developer's permission before mentioning their name for any work built on top of the software.
 More restrictive than MIT, less so than GPL.